 For a List Selector that allows multiple selection, use a Text box, or a check box to display multiple selected values.
 Radio Buttons are only for single-select lists.

-If you are using multi-select with check boxes setup like this:
+If you are using single or multi-select with check boxes or radio button - setup is like this:

 Set all export values to: